kamillask/test/DesignDocument.md

 ### 2.1 Component Diagram
 <img src="https://i.ibb.co/3h8HH1D/componentdiagram.png">

-This diagram consists of five classes, which represents the overall structure of the reminders application.
-The reminderList will require the reminderType which consists of the reminders class.
+This diagram consists of four classes, which represent the overall structure of the reminders application.
+The reminderList will require the reminderType which consists of the reminder class.
 This is illustrated by having the socket(require) and lollipop(provide) stem from reminderList to reminderType.
-The three classes: repeat, GPS and alert will be used by the reminders class.
+The Alert class is used by the reminder class.
+This is because it is needed for the day and time alert setting.

 ### 2.2 Deployment Diagram